pterodactyl-installer/pis-bot/README.md

 	"token": "your-bot-token"
 }
 ```
 Run `npm install`.
-Do `node index.js` to start the bot.

 ## Configuration

-Command configuration can be done in `index.js`.
-The keywords can be configured using `keywords.json`.
+The configuration is entirely done in `triggers.json`, where you can define commands and keywords.

+## Running

+You can do a one-time start with `node index.js`, or use `start-bot.sh` which wraps it in a while-true loop to protect against crashes.